The Complete Guide To Venmo For Nonprofits: How & Why To Use Venmo For Donations & Fundraisers

 If you’re doing an annual fundraiser, drum up excitement before it starts.

-Step 6: Give Fundraiser Updates
+Step 6: Give Fundraising Campaign Updates

 Give regular updates to current and prospective donors throughout the timeline of your fundraiser.